 Datasource

-The data source drop-down list displays all AnalyticDB for PostgreSQL type data sources and project levels in the current Dataphin, including data sources with or without read-through permission.
+The data source dropdown list displays all AnalyticDB for PostgreSQL data sources and project levels in the current Dataphin instance, including data sources for which you may or may not have read-through permissions.
 Click the

-If you do not have an AnalyticDB for PostgreSQL type data source, click Create Data Source to create a data source.
-For more information, see Create AnalyticDB for PostgreSQL Data Source.
+If you do not have an AnalyticDB for PostgreSQL data source, click Create Data Source to create one.
+For more information, see Create an AnalyticDB for PostgreSQL data source.

 Schema (optional)